zooniverse/front-end-monorepo/docs/arch/adr-18.md

 This would be facilitated by the [dynamic routing feature in Next.js 9](https://github.com/zeit/next.js/#dynamic-routing) (see [#1071](https://github.com/zooniverse/front-end-monorepo/pull/1071)).

-Navigating to `/classify` does a history replace to route the user either to the default workflow, or the user's preferred workflow.
-Workflow links from the home page would then route directly to their workflow-specific URLs.
+Workflow links from the home page would route directly to their workflow-specific URLs.

+### `/classify` behaviour

+When navigating to `/classify`, the page should redirect the user to the correct workflow URL in the following priority:

+1. Workflow ID set in user project preferences by the user
+1. Workflow ID set in user project preferences by the project
+1. Project default workflow
+1. Random active selection

+The new URL that we redirect the user to should replace the entry for `/classify` in the browser history.

 ## Status